camlawlorforsyth/ACCEPT_project/README.md

 # ACCEPT_project #

 Relevant scripts used in the analysis and preparation of a paper regarding cooling cores and the dynamical state of galaxy clusters within the [ACCEPT](https://web.pa.msu.edu/astro/MC2/accept/) sample.
-See [*"Intracluster Medium Entropy Profiles for a Chandra Archival Sample of Galaxy Clusters"*, Cavagnolo et al. 2009, *ApJS*, 182, 12](http://adsabs.harvard.edu/abs/2009ApJS..182...12C) for further information and background.
+See [*"Intracluster Medium Entropy Profiles for a Chandra Archival Sample of Galaxy Clusters"*, Cavagnolo et al. 2009, *ApJS*, 182, 12](http://adsabs.harvard.edu/abs/2009ApJS..182...12C) for further information and background regarding the ACCEPT sample.

 ## Data ##